 Where An Inconvenient Truth blames climate change on carbon emissions, This Changes Everything blames it on capitalism.
 Author Naomi Klein argues that our economy is what is really wreaking havoc on our world, and that the solution is to take the power away from corporations and put the power back into the hands of local democracies.
 This Changes Everything is now a film as well!

-3. Magnifeco: Your Head-to-toe Guide To Ethical Fashion and Non-toxic Beauty
+3. Magnifeco: Your Head-To-Toe Guide To Ethical Fashion And Nontoxic Beauty

 Magnifeco, written by Kate Black, is a much more practical book.
 After taking you through the problems with the fashion and beauty industries, Black makes plenty of practical suggestions you can begin implementing into your life and introduces brands that are doing things right.

-4. Let My People Go Surfing: The Education of a Reluctant Businessman
+4. Let My People Go Surfing: The Education Of A Reluctant Businessman

 Yvon Chouinard, author of Let My People Go Surfing, is also the founder of Patagonia, a company that is trailblazing the way for ethical and sustainable clothing.
 Chouinard tells some tales about how Patagonia got to be where they are today, gives some great business advice, and leaves you inspired to do what you can to make the world better.
 If you like this book, you also may want to check out Patagonia Tools for Grassroots Activists and The Responsible Company.

-K. Chayne, author of Thrive, argues that true happiness in life does not come primarily from what we do, how we live, or what we consume.
+Kaméa Chayne, author of Thrive, argues that true happiness in life does not come primarily from what we do, how we live, or what we consume.
 Rather, it comes from a certain state of mind which you have the power to cultivate within yourself.
 So much of living a conscious life begins with changing your mindset and developing a healthier relationship with your inner self.
 This book takes you through practical steps and exercises you can take that are backed by research-based evidence and will help you live a life of personal wellness and positive global impact.